Azalea Belle Policies and Application Information

 C) High school juniors who attend school or reside in New Hanover County.
 If there are more junior applications than slots available after placing the above, a random lottery will be conducted from the junior applicants by the belle chairmen.

 D) If any slots remain after placing the above, a lottery will be conducted by the belle chairperson from the applications of girls of appropriate age from surrounding counties.

 - The belle chairmen will mail acceptance letters to the young ladies who are selected.
 Letters of regret will be mailed to those not selected.
 If a young lady is not selected, she will have to go through the application process again the following year if she wishes to be considered.
 There is no waiting list.

-- The belle chairmen will select the belles who will participate in the special activities (examples include but are not limited to: the Governor’s Press Conference in Raleigh, photo shoots for publicity, parade floats, the Queen’s arrival, etc.).
+- The belle chairpersons will select the belles who will participate in the special activities (examples include but are not limited to: the Governor’s Press Conference in Raleigh, photo shoots for publicity, parade floats, the Queen’s arrival, etc.).
 When possible, daughters and granddaughters will be considered for these activities.
 However, it is not possible or fair to only place daughters and granddaughters in all of the special activities, so an effort will be made to spread this opportunity as much as possible among the group.
 Dressmakers and dress colors are other factors used in selecting which girls are selected to participate in any given activity.

-- The dressmakers for the belles are secured by the chairmen annually.
-The chairmen and the dressmakers will determine the dates for the fittings.
+- The dressmakers for the belles are secured by the chairpersons annually.
+The chairpersons and the dressmakers will determine the dates for the fittings.
 Committee members will assist with the fittings.
 If a belle has her own gown or would like to have her own gown made by someone other than the designated dressmakers, she will have to have the pattern and fabric approved by the belle chairmen.